taustation-fan/players-guide/taustation.md

 VIP packs provide many benefits, documented [here](https://taustation.space/blog/shop-grand-opening-next-steps/).
-The most important ones are 150%, much faster stats regeneration, and larger experience gains.
+The most important ones are 150% focus, much faster stats regeneration, and larger experience gains.

 Playing with an active VIP pack is significantly more fun and more